Chain Price Reaches $0.0014 on Exchanges (XCN)

-Chain (XCN) traded down 5.7% against the dollar during the 1-day period ending at 12:00 PM Eastern on January 5th.
-Chain has a market capitalization of $35.65 million and $6.11 million worth of Chain was traded on exchanges in the last 24 hours.
-One Chain token can now be purchased for approximately $0.0014 or 0.00000003 BTC on exchanges.
-In the last seven days, Chain has traded down 20.6% against the dollar.
+Chain (XCN) traded 4.2% higher against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on January 10th.
+During the last seven days, Chain has traded 4.9% lower against the US dollar.
+Chain has a total market cap of $35.83 million and approximately $5.63 million worth of Chain was traded on exchanges in the last 24 hours.
+One Chain token can now be purchased for $0.0014 or 0.00000003 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.